EV vs Petrol: The Real Cost Per Kilometer

 How much does it cost to charge an EV compared to filling petrol?

-A full charge (60kWh battery) costs R309 at R5.15/kWh, giving 400km range (R0.77/km).
-Filling 50L of petrol costs R1,200 for 500km (R2.40/km).
-EVs cost 68% less per kilometer.
+A full home charge for a 60kWh battery costs R309 at R5.15/kWh, providing approximately 330km of real-world range at 18kWh/100km consumption (R0.93/km).
+Filling 50L of petrol costs R1,200 for 500km range (R2.40/km).
+Home-charged EVs cost 61% less per kilometer.
+Public DC fast-charging (R4.50-R6.50/kWh) increases the cost to R0.81-R1.17/km but still beats petrol by 40-50%.

-What if petrol prices go up – do EVs save even more?
+What if petrol prices go up—do EVs save even more?

 Yes.
-If petrol hits R27/L (12.5% increase), petrol cars cost R2.70/km while EVs remain R0.93/km – making EVs 66% cheaper instead of 61%.
-EV economics improve as fuel prices rise.
+If petrol hits R27/L (12.5% increase), petrol cars cost R2.70/km while home-charged EVs remain R0.93/km—making EVs 66% cheaper instead of 61%.
+Electricity prices are more stable than petrol due to regulated municipal tariffs, so EV economics improve as fuel prices rise.
+Every R1/L petrol increase adds R1,825/year to running costs for a 10L/100km vehicle.

 Leave a Reply